 A line producer must always be mindful of contingencies in the budget.
 At least 10% of the total budget should be set aside for extra expenditures or unforeseen costs.

-In addition to above-the-line costs like producer, director, writer, and talent fees, and below-the-line costs associated with production and post-production, you’ll also need to keep in mind kit fees, overtime costs and pick-up days.
+In addition to above-the-line costs like producer, director, screenwriter, and talent fees, and below-the-line costs associated with production and post-production, you’ll also need to keep in mind kit fees, overtime costs and pick-up days.

 You’ll also need to prepare for the unexpected.
 Equipment breaks.
 Locations fall through.
 Weather doesn’t always cooperate.
 Depending on where and when you’re filming, current events and holidays might impact your shoot.